 I always hear about aerobic and anaerobic exercise.
 I thought they were the same.
 But they are different.

 Aerobic exercises, for example, are an endurance type of workout that increases one’s heart and breathing rate over a long duration.
 Common examples include swimming, brisk walking, cycling, and running.
+People can do this as a hobby too.
+For example, people can invest in an electric bicycle to use as transport or exercise, or they can go for a leisurely jog with their friend.

 Anaerobic exercise, on the other hand, is a kind of exercise that involves intense physical activities.
 Although they work differently, both are beneficial for our health, according to experts.
 Popular choices are weightlifting, high-intensity interval training, and sprinting.